-Father Tom was ordained a priest on May 27, 1995 and began his first assignment at St. Francis parish in June of that year.
+Father Tom was ordained a priest on May 27, 1995 and began his first assignment here at St. Francis of Assisi in June of that year.
 Within the parish, he worked directly with CYO (Catholic Youth Organization), Adult Education, the Confirmation program and PSR (Parish School Religion).
 His diocesan activities included serving as chaplain to the Faith and Light community, which is a segment of the Ministry with Persons with Disabilities.
 He, along with Father Jim Weldon, served as chaplain to the IHM sisters at Bishop Carroll High School, saying Mass for them twice a week.

 What Father Tom liked most about St. Francis of Assisi parish is the respect the parishioners have for their priests and he appreciates the parishioners patience with his shortcomings.
 "Their own generosity in seeking to grow in holiness and in offering their lives for others is a great inspiration to me," Father Tom explained.

 In June 1999 Bishop Gerber assigned Fr.
 Hoisington to further theological studies.
 For two years Father Hoisington studied in Rome at the Pontifical Gregorian University, which was founded by St. Ignatius of Loyola.
 He earned from the Gregorian a licentiate in sacred theology.
 Bishop Gerber then assigned Fr.
 Hoisington to serve full-time at Newman University.
-He serves there as university chaplain, and as an assistant professor of theology, teaching courses in Scripture, doctrine and morality.